danielyaba/gke-private-tunneller/README.md

 # GKE-Private-Tunneller
-The guide shows how to connect to the control plane of a GKE private cluster, leveraging a proxy and an IAP tunnel.
+The guide shows how to connect to a private GKE cluster, leveraging a proxy and an IAP tunnel.

 What do you do when you setup a private GKE cluster and you want to access it from your own local machine but your don't have a zero-trust infrastructure installed on your GKE cluster ?
 This is when tinyproxy comes to the rescue